matchbox-lang/matchbox/README.md

 - Windows

 ## Installation
-Pre-build binaries can be found at https://www.matchbox-lang.org/downloads.
+Pre-built binaries can be found at https://www.matchbox-lang.org/downloads.

 ## Getting Started
 First, create a file named main.mb and add the following code: